hexameron/RBDOOM-3-BFG/README.txt

 12) BUG REPORTS
 __________________________________________

+Please do not report bugs unless you are using the latest code from https://github.com/RobertBeckebans/RBDOOM-3-BFG

 RBDoom3BFG is not perfect, it is not bug free as every other software.
 For fixing as much problems as possible we need as much bug reports as possible.
 We cannot fix anything if we do not know about the problems.